 "That's what's happening now.
 Campbell Soup has confirmed it is increasing prices across its product lines," it adds.

 Do you understand the logic?
-Because everything about Campbell soups is so cost-to-product-ratio finite, when the company has to
+Because everything about Campbell soups is so cost-to-product-ratio finite, when the company has to raise prices it's because the cost to make the same amount of soup is going up.

 It's a great cost/inflationary metric, and one that proves without question that current inflationary pressures are systemic throughout all industries and that it's only going to get worse.

 Buy bulk now, when and where you can, and by all means, keep feeding your savings account.
-The
+The collapse only accelerates from here if nothing changes.

 Sources include: